luankohl/simple-reveal/readme.md

 # SimpleTilt.js

-A simple javascript plugin to do reveal elements on scroll.
+A simple javascript plugin to reveal elements on scroll.

 ### Usage